The Myth of "Just Make It Colder"

 4. Optimize Shelving and Layout

 Air needs a path.
-To ensure the cold air reaches every corner consistently:
+To ensure the cold air reaches every corner consistently:- Use wire shelving instead of solid shelves to allow vertical airflow.

 - Keep product at least 3 inches away from walls.